yalah5084/sep11-freedom-project/entries/entry01.md

 # Entry 1
 ##### 11/07/22

 I've decided on the tool [Leaflet](https://leafletjs.com/) because since my idea is to make a game that involves a map, Leaflet is the perfect tool for it.
 My idea is to make a game with a map where the user has to find an animal based on the hints provided.
-It would be an interactive map so they user will be able to navigate through it.
-Other tools I've considered was [Melon](https://melonjs.org/) and [Babylon](https://www.babylonjs.com/) because both of their graphics are nice.
+It would be an interactive map so the user will be able to navigate through it.
+Other tools I've considered was [Melon](https://melonjs.org/) and [Babylon](https://www.babylonjs.com/) because they have great graphics.

 I’m currently in the define the problem stage in the engineering design process.
 Next stage will be researching the problem.